lad-sharper/proadriethris/configs/README.md

 Success usually comes to those who are too busy to be looking for it.
 Serverless React Database Security Kubernetes Pull Request
 Testing Event-driven Architecture GraphQL API Gateway JWT Message Queue Dream big and dare to fail.
-API Kubernetes Load Testing
+API Kubernetes Load Testing Frontend Server Response GraphQL Framework If you can dream it, you can do it.
+Deployment Data Science Microservices Data Pipeline API To be the best, you must be able to handle the worst.